 As a consumer, I am legally required to pay a deposit on beverage containers under New York's Bottle Bill.
 That requirement is supposed to guarantee that I can redeem those containers and recover my money.
 Today, that guarantee is no longer being honored.

 This outcome was foreseeable.
 Consumers are still required to pay deposits, but our ability to redeem them continues to decline.
 When deposits go unredeemed, the money does not disappear, it is retained by the State of New York.
-Public data shows that tens of millions of dollars in unredeemed deposits are collected by the state every year, and that amount grows as redemption access shrinks.
+Public data shows that tens of millions of dollars in unredeemed deposits are collected by the state every year.

 New York's Bottle Bill is often praised as a successful environmental program, but only when redemption access exists.
 What consumers are experiencing today is not a broken law, but a broken promise.

 The Legislature has the power to fix this now.
-Including a fair and equitable handling fee in this year's budget will restore redemption access and end a system that rewards failure.
+Including a fair and equitable handling fee in this year's budget will restore redemption access.
 Bills A6267 and S5820A directly address this issue and must be included in the budget.

 Thank you for the opportunity to submit this testimony.